West Africa: Explosions, attacks in Mali, Niger kill over 100 | DW | 05.12.2021

 The Fianto base is used by the G5 Joint Force, which consists of the five Sahel countries of Mauritania, Niger, Chad, Mali and Burkina Faso.
 It was created in 2017 to establish order on their common border regions.

-In Mali, an attack on a truck carrying dozens left at least 31 people dead.
+The attack in Mali hit a truck carrying dozens, leaving at least 31 people dead.
 In the northern city of Gao in Mali, two explosions rocked a UN camp early on Sunday.
-The AFP news agency reported the blasts caused damage but no deaths.
+The AFP news agency reported that the blasts caused damage but no deaths.

 The blasts shook the barracks of the UN mission in Mali.
 Those who were inside were forced to take refuge in nearby shelters for two hours.